Surfer12/cis240/Lecture-1/lect-1-v2.md

 A bit (binary digit) is one of the two values that can be stored in a computer.
 The physical representation of a bit can vary, but it fundamentally represents a choice between two states.
 These states can be represented by different voltage levels on a wire, the presence or absence of an electrical charge in a memory cell, the direction of magnetization on a magnetic disk, or the reflection or absorption of light on an optical disc.

+In each case, the underlying principle is the same: two distinct physical states are used to represent the two possible values of a bit.